 Why didn’t he drive to the Town Hall?
 They had to go right by on the way to the first Dunkin Donuts and again on the way to the second.

 “Who would ever think that a meeting would go on that long?!
 You people must be crazy to sit at a meeting that long!”
 (I said VERY LATE, I did, TWICE!) – If we go back to our “filed information” we remember that the meetings are TELEVISED –LIVE and he only needed to turn on the TV to see it was still in progress.

 To add insult to injury, he wrote the note on THE BACK OF DC’s HOMEWORK!

-So now, I am trying to get DC to bed and desperately trying to erase the note on the back of the homework page and seriously considering “loosing” his homework just so his teacher wouldn’t have the impression that I was out gallivanting (yes, gallivanting, I’m old) to the point that they had to go out looking for me.
+So now, I am trying to get DC to bed and desperately trying to erase the note on the back of the page and seriously considering “losing” his homework just so his teacher wouldn’t have the impression that I was out gallivanting (yes, gallivanting, I’m old) to the point that they had to go out looking for me.

 So what did I take away from this series of events, you might ask?

 – Wear a long coat to all televised meetings.